gazebosim/gz-sim/tutorials/battery.md

 ### Known limitations

 If `<fix_issue_225>` is not set, the battery drains at a faster (100x) rate.
-In this case, the battery runtime should be calculated as follow:
+In this case, the battery runtime should be calculated as follows:

 `battery_runtime` (hours) = `<capacity>` * `<voltage>` / (`<power_load>` * 100)